Gabrielcarvfer/ORAN_testbed_docs/docs/source/index.rst

 ..
-UnB O-RAN Testbed Documentation documentation master file, created by sphinx-quickstart on Mon Nov 27 17:06:02 2023.
+UnB O-RAN Testbed documentation master file, created by sphinx-quickstart on Mon Nov 27 17:06:02 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to UnB O-RAN Testbed Documentation's documentation!
+Welcome to UnB O-RAN Testbed's documentation!
 ===========================================================

 .. toctree::